-Natural gas and electricity service may be disrupted during a fire, so it’s important to create contingency plans for safely managing without service.
+You may lose natural gas and electricity service due to a fire, so it’s important to plan ahead.
 We encourage you to have:

-- an emergency kit with enough supplies for at least 72 hours, stored in a location easily found in the dark
+- an emergency kit with enough supplies for at least 72 hours

-- a safe, alternative method for preparing and storing food (never use outdoor cooking appliances indoors)
+- a safe backup for preparing and storing food (never use outdoor cooking appliances indoors)

-Important: if you choose to do any excavating or trenching on your property to help protect it from fire, contact BC 1 Call at bc1c.ca or 1-800-474-6886 beforehand to get location details of natural gas lines and other underground utilities.
-During a wildfire, these requests will be processed as emergencies.
+Important: if you choose to excavate or trench your property to help protect it from fire, contact BC 1 Call at bc1c.ca or 1-800-474-6886 beforehand to get location details of natural gas lines and other underground utilities.
+During a wildfire, BC 1 Call will prioritize these requests.

-FortisBC will maintain services to evacuated properties as long as it’s safe to do so.
-However, emergency officials may instruct us to shut off service, or we may need to shut off service to protect our natural gas or electricity systems.
+FortisBC will maintain natural gas and/or electricity service to evacuated properties as long as it’s safe to do so.
+However, we may need to shut these off in the interest of public safety.

-Do not turn off your natural gas if you receive an evacuation order.
+Do not turn off your natural gas service at the meter if you’re evacuating.
 We’ll turn off natural gas service as needed.

 Your electricity service after an evacuation

-- After a fire, our crews will visually inspect each property for damage to buildings and electrical equipment before restoring power.
-Customers in wildfire-affected areas will be asked to update our customer service team with their current contact information.
+- After a fire, our crews will visually inspect each property for damage to buildings and electrical equipment before restoring your electricity service.

 - If your buildings or other structures are damaged by fire, we require an affidavit signed by a licensed electrician before we can safely restore electricity service to your premises.
-See Technical Safety BC's protocol on service restoration for more information about safely restoring service to your property.
+See Technical Safety BC's protocol for more information about safely restoring service to your property.

-- If gas has been turned off due to an emergency, we’ll ensure the natural gas system is safe before our crews visit homes to relight appliances.
+- If natural gas was turned off due to an emergency, we’ll ensure the natural gas system is safe before our crews visit homes to restore service.

 - If the service valve on your natural gas meter is turned to the "off" position (crosswise to the pipe) do not turn it on yourself.
-Our crews will visit your home to restore gas service and relight affected appliances.
-If you were away when our crew arrived, they’ll leave a door tag with instructions to call 1-877-711-8877 to have them return and restore service to your residence.
+Our crews will visit your home to restore natural gas service and relight affected appliances.
+If you are away when our crew arrived, they’ll leave a tag on your door with a number to call (1-877-711-8877) to have them return and restore service to your residence.

 Damaged natural gas appliances?
 Call a licensed gas contractor